NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 32. Liberty Flames

-They went wild in Lynchburg, Virginia, when No. 12 Liberty upended No. 5 Mississippi State, 80-76.
+They went wild in Lynchburg, Virginia, when No. 12 Liberty upended No. 5 Mississippi State 80-76.

-It was a great showing behind a 12-for-25 (48 percent) effort from deep.
+It was a great showing behind a 12-of-25 (48 percent) effort from deep.
 Given that the Flames average 36.8 percent from three on the season, it seems unlikely they'll get that kind of help again.
 It was nice while it lasted.

 31. UC Irvine Anteaters

-No. 13 UC Irvine gratified the bracketology hipsters when the trendy upset pick delivered with a 70-64 over No. 4 Kansas State.
+No. 13 UC Irvine gratified bracketology hipsters when the trendy upset pick delivered a 70-64 win over No. 4 Kansas State.

-A 12-0 second-half run keyed the Anteaters past the Wildcats, then they admirably closed things out down the stretch at the free throw line, where they went 17-19 for the contest.
+A 12-0 second-half run keyed the Anteaters past the Wildcats, and then they admirably closed things out down the stretch at the free-throw line, where they went 17-of-19 for the contest.

 But let's not get too excited.
-This is not an offensive juggernaut, with only two players averaging in double figures and the top scorer, guard Max Hazzard, notching only 12.5 points per contest.
-UC Irvine's 72.9 points per game as a team ranks just 161st nationally, per NCAA stats.
-That doesn't suggest a deep run.
+This is not an offensive juggernaut, with only two players averaging double figures and the top scorer, guard Max Hazzard, notching only 12.5 points per contest.
+UC Irvine's 72.9 points per game ranks 161st nationally, and that doesn't suggest a deep run.

-No matter what happens from here, No. 11 Ohio State will certainly exit the tournament with a lot more notoriety than when it entered.
+No matter what happens from here, No. 11 Ohio State will exit the tournament with a lot more notoriety than when it entered.

 With about as little fanfare as a major Ohio State sports team can muster, the Buckeyes toppled No. 6 Iowa State 62-59.
 The hero for OSU was Kaleb Wesson, who notched 21 points and 12 rebounds.